epam/edp-install/docs/glossary.md

 # Glossary

-Get familiar with the definitions and context for the most useful EDP terms presented in a table below.
+Get familiar with the definitions and context for the most useful EDP terms presented in table below.

  | Terms  | Details  |
  |---|---|